smart-on-fhir/cumulus/CONTRIBUTING.md

 ## Testing local changes in a different repo

-If you change docs in one of our source repos (like `cumulus-library-core`), you may want to see how they look before pushing them up.
+If you change docs in one of our source repos (like `cumulus-library`), you may want to see how they look before pushing them up.

 Simply run `prep.sh -d` (dev mode) to pull documents from local checkouts